 - Are accompanied by a long-term plan to sustain the initiative on a continuing basis after the funding period.
 Applicants should outline how they expect this initiative to continue after the one-year HWIP funding period has finished.

-- Activities that benefit faculty and staff, postdoctoral fellows (e.g. non-salaried students);
+- Activities that benefit faculty, staff and postdoctoral fellows

 - To conduct primarily research-oriented activities;